Alaska Airlines Imagine Tomorrow teaches how to translate ideas into results.

 It all starts with a challenge.

-Imagine Tomorrow asks teams of 9th through 12th graders to address the topic of renewable energy by answering any of four challenges: biofuels, technology, behavior, or design.
+Alaska Airlines Imagine Tomorrow asks teams of 9th through 12th graders to address the topic of sustainability by answering any of four challenges.
 Students from schools in Washington, Oregon, Idaho, and Montana explore new ways to tackle pressing problems.
 Educators, scholars, and industry leaders collaborate with students in seeking solutions.

 It supports educators.